-Mobile devices used or seen will be confiscated.
+Mobile devices used, seen or carried on a pupil's person will be confiscated.

 Mobile devices will be returned to pupils upon receipt of a note from a parent/carer requesting its return, the day after confiscation, or directly to the parent or carer if they come into school at the end of the school day.